ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 - The Seconds value takes a float as argument.
 - The Custom value takes a float as its argument.
 This translates using the formula ``value *4.* 60. / bpm``.
 - The tickspead of the durations can be changed by changing the value ``Synth.bpm`` (default 90).

+## Unit Test

+The tests are in the Synthesizer.Test project.
+To run them you just need to be inside the project and use ``dotnet test``.

 ## see also